Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Android/App/Activity.md

 ### PreventViewModelCreation

-Gets or sets a value indicating whether the view model container should prevent the creation of a view model.This property is very useful when using views in transitions where the view model is no longer required.
+Gets or sets a value indicating whether the view model container should prevent the creation of a view model.
+This property is very useful when using views in transitions where the view model is no longer required.